innfocus/nft-swap-pay-docs/source/includes/_orders.md

 PROCESSING | The transaction is paid and waiting to be confirmed.
 COMPLETE | Transaction was successfully.
 REFUNDED | The transaction is refunded.
-CANCEL | The payment has been declined either by your payment operator or due to security reasons by our system.
+CANCEL | This payment has been cancelled.
+The order status is "not paid" and has been canceled by the user or merchant.
-ERROR | Error returned from GMO
+ERROR |  An error occurred during the payment process.

 ## Payment Method of order